kovasz/neO/solvers/minisatcs_cpp/ReadMe.txt

-To compile run inside the build folder(!) first
+To compile, run inside the build folder(!)

-	bash crun.sh

-Than you can run

-	bash mrun.sh
+	bash run.sh

-to do a complete compile.

-Note, that you might need to edit the crun.sh file to change the folder name of cmake.
+Note, that you might need to edit the file to change the folder name of cmake.